 What does it mean if you are in the population breast cancer risk group?

-Your risk of getting breast cancer is comparable to the risk of developing an entire population of women in Your country, excluding a group of women at high or very high risk of developing breast cancer.
-In the world, breast cancer is the dominant health problem in the female population.
-It accounts for 25% of cancers.
-In 2012, there were 1,671,000 new cases of this cancer.
-In the world, all cancers diagnosed in 2012 among women were 6,658,000.
+Your risk of getting breast cancer is comparable with the risk of the entire population of women in your country, excluding women with a high or very high risk of having breast cancer.
+Breast cancer is the leading health problem in women, accounting for 25% of all cancer cases.
+In 2012, 1,671,000 new cases of breast cancer were reported.